dhruvparmar2310/React/README.md

 ## What is Props?

-Props stands for properties.
-Props are the arguments passed into React components.
+`props` stands for properties. `props` are the arguments passed into React components.

 eg: if I wanna print list of Employee